 I trawl shops such as The Works, Poundland, The Range, B&M and so on for cheap ‘props’ that I can use in my elf antics.
-Here is a recent haul after just half an hour of shopping one morning!
+Here is one haul after just half an hour of shopping one morning!

-Good props to look our for include miniature anything; this year I found a miniature canvas on an easel, a mini shopping trolley, some tiny Kilner jars, little hessian sacks and whoopee cushions!
+Good props to look out for include miniature anything; this year I found a miniature canvas on an easel, a mini shopping trolley, some tiny Kilner jars, little hessian sacks and whoopee cushions!
 These are all perfect elf size.
-Other fun things to get are a selfie kit – The Card Factory do an elf-sized ‘elfie kit’ this year; magic message boards that the elf can leave notes to the kids on, make-your-own decoration kits, kits to write letters to Santa, ‘seeds’ to grow candy canes and gingerbread men, other toys (Barbies, dinosaurs, Lego etc) and pants (yes, pants!)
-Also, take a look at the official Elf on the Shelf store to see their fab new range of elves, clothing, pets and props!
+Other fun things to get are a selfie kit – The Card Factory did an elf-sized ‘elfie kit’ in previous years; magic message boards that the elf can leave notes to the kids on, make-your-own decoration kits, kits to write letters to Santa, ‘seeds’ to grow candy canes and gingerbread men, other toys (Barbies, dinosaurs, Lego etc) and pants (yes, pants!)
+Also, take a look at the official Elf on the Shelf store to see their fab range of elves, clothing, pets and props!

 So, what do I do with all these props?

 You’ve got your mini bits, your elfie kit and your pants.
 What on earth do you do with them now?
-Here are ten ideas that we have done in the last couple of years…
+Here are ten Elf on the Shelf ideas that we have done in the last couple of years…

-Please come back for Part Three – More Elf Ideas!
+Please come back for Part Three – More Elf on the Shelf Ideas!